 Frequently asked questions

-How many crashes happen on SR-347 each year?
+How many crashes happen on SR-347?

 Why is SR-347 so dangerous?